tom-bleher/ALLS-Multivariable-Momentum-Gradient-Descent-/README.md

 Where $\gamma$ is the learning rate as previously seen in the classic gradient descent algorithm, and $\beta$ is the new momentum constant.

-In python code this mathematical formula takes on the following form:
+In Python this mathematical formula takes on the following form:
 ```python
 self.new_focus = self.focus_history[-1] + (self.momentum*(self.focus_history[-1]-(self.focus_history[-2])) - self.focus_learning_rate*self.count_focus_der[-1]
 ```